w3c/market-data-odrl-profile/discussions/2020-08-05/topics.md

 1. A change in the definition of an Action - broadening the action scope to allow derivations for pricing options as well as warrants
 1. A change in the definition of a Permission - removing the condition that the consumer's access control system be deployed by a vendor
 1. A change in the definition of a Permission - adding a new asset

+### How do contracts govern changes over time?

+1. The original contract specifies a time period for a particular set of terms.
+1. The original contract is replaced by a new contract (versioning).
+1. The original contract refers to an outside document that is itself versioned.

+How are these represented in our digital contracts?
+One possibility: [Effective Dates](https://github.com/w3c/market-data-odrl-profile/issues/14#issuecomment-668152057)

+This example requires a "price change notification."
+What form might this notification take?